 Members of the Coopers Plains Local History Group, like a number of other community groups, use the Coopers Plains Municipal Library as their work base and storage site.
-In June 1989, a public meeting was held to float the idea of forming a local history group, and from early in 1990 this group formed and has been functioning since.
+In June 1989, a public meeting was held to float the idea of forming a local history group, and from early in 1990 this group was formed.

 The members of this group, over the years, have gathered information, photographs, maps and oral histories of Coopers Plains, Salisbury, Rocklea, Acacia Ridge and Archerfield – the five Brisbane suburbs that now make up the original Cowper’s Plains.
 The Brisbane suburbs of Robertson and Macgregor were added to the CPLHG’s areas of interest in 2011.

 A number of books and booklets on these suburbs have been compiled and an ever growing collection of the area’s past is maintained in the Coopers Plains Library.
 The work was mostly complied and edited by Beryl Roberts.

 The Local Area Collection in the library gives public access to some of the Coopers Plains Local History Group’s collection and a display case within the library helps create public interest in the history of the local area.
 Members of the CPLHG assist local schools, community groups and researchers upon request.
 If our members can assist with the history of these areas, please make contact.

 Most of these are available at a BCC Library

 More than 15 years of research and gathering has resulted in this comprehensive, roughly chronological record of Coopers Plains.
 The Coopers Plains information from the 1st Edition of A Closer Look at Coopers Plains has been incorporated into this 2nd Edition.
 Both books were written by Beryl Roberts on behalf of the Coopers Plains Local History Group.